jeremyf/take-on-development/chapters/bundler.md

 machines.
 You would use bundle update to explicitly update the version of a gem.
 ```

-This effectively removes the Gemfile.lock and generates a new one.
+This removes the Gemfile.lock and generates a new one.
-It may create an identical Gemfile.lock (especially if you run `bundle update` back to back).
+It may create an identical Gemfile.lock (if you run `bundle update` back to back it has a high probability of being identical).
-But more likely, some dependency will have changed.
+If a lot of time has elasped between updates at least one dependency will have changed.

 Before I run `bundle update` I do my best to make sure:

 * that my tests are all passing
-* that I have a clean working
+* that I have a clean working directory

 After I've run `bundle update` I again do my best to make sure: